Course Title: Develop self as artist

 Nominal Hours: 60

 Regardless of the mode of delivery, represent a guide to the relative teaching time and student effort required to successfully achieve a particular competency/module.
 This may include not only scheduled classes or workplace visits but also the amount of effort required to undertake, evaluate and complete all assessment requirements, including any non-classroom activities.

 In this course you will develop skills and knowledge required to develop the technical and conceptual skills required to work in any area of arts practice.
 This course identifies opportunities to assist in developing you as an artist.

 This course is clustered (delivered and assessed in conjunction with) with CUAIND302 Plan a career in the creative arts industry

 National Codes, Titles, Elements and Performance Criteria

 CUAPPR404 Develop self as artist

 1.1 Plan strategies to improve own arts practice skills

-2. Develop own style or voice
+2. Develop own style or voice in arts practice

 3. Evaluate own work